-Physical signs of a concussion
+Physical signs/symptoms of a concussion

 - Nausea or vomiting

-- Fatigue, low energy and problems sleeping
+- Fatigue, low energy

 Psychological signs of a concussion

-- Feeling emotional, irritable or increased anxiety
+- Abrupt emotional changes, feeling more emotional, irritable or increased anxiety

-- Personality changes
+- Personality changes or abnormal mood swings

 Intellectual signs of a concussion